Clibor is a clipboard history manager. Give it a try!

 CategorySet the category.

-UpdatedDisplays the update date.
+UpdatedDisplays the last updated date.

 Password Management

-Passwords will be listed on each page.
+Passwords are listed on each page.

 Creating Views

-Add a view.
+Add a new view.

-Grouping was selected and “Categories” was chosen.
+Grouping was selected, and “Categories” was chosen.

-You can display information by category.
+You can organize and display information by category.

-Text encryption
+Text Encryption

 Just a moment...